Chicagoans change routines as immigration crackdown looms. Some carry passports and avoid stores

 There is a noticeable drop in street food vendors in Chicago's Little Village neighborhood, and businesses report less foot traffic.
 The largely Mexican enclave features a two-mile stretch of businesses and restaurants that is often noted as one of Chicago's highest-grossing shopping districts after Michigan Avenue.

-“The streets that were busy are dying down,” said Galila Mendez, 25, who visits from the suburbs.
+“The streets that were busy are dying down,” said Galilea Mendez, 25, who visits from the suburbs.

 The neighborhood has been subject to immigration enforcement before.